Continuing Education Activity

 - CNS vasculitis presented as a stroke or cognitive impairment

 - GI vasculitis associated with bleeding and abdominal pain

 The aforementioned clinical indicators do not comprise a complete list of manifestations.

-Across the board, the general treatment of mixed cryoglobulinemia includes pain control, care for wounds, and prophylactic measures against infections.
+Across the board, mixed cryoglobulinemia's general treatment includes pain control, care for wounds, and prophylactic measures against infections.
 With patients receiving steroids or immunosuppressive therapy, the appropriate prophylaxis is important.
 The therapeutic approach taken for treatment should revolve around the existing etiology of the disease.

 Treatment with highly concentrated glucocorticoids combined with rituximab is suggested as a baseline treatment for moderate to severe cryoglobulinemia.
 In cases with no rituximab or if there are no results from its administration, cyclophosphamide is substituted.

 - Hyperviscosity syndrome